Wife Wants to Separate - Here's What To Do

 Why Threats Of Separation Should Be Taken Seriously

-He's making time now though.
-He says he had no idea she was this unhappy or that their relationship was on the edge.
-This can be a common scenario, especially in long-term relationships.
-In couples who’ve been together for years it’s not unusual to take a lot things for granted, even the idea that your partner would ever actually leave no matter how many times they've threatened to do so.
+For couples who’ve been together for years it’s not unusual to take a lot of things for granted.
+The idea that your partner would ever actually leave you, no matter how many times they've threatened to do so can seem unlikely.

-Threats to leave need to be taken seriously though.
-Even if a partner isn’t really planning on leaving at that moment, the threat is comes out of feelings of dissatisfaction and is a warning sign.
-Ignoring that can mean big problems, as Ed’s case shows.
+Even if a partner isn’t really planning on leaving at that moment, the threat comes out of feelings of dissatisfaction and is a warning sign.
+Ignoring that can mean big problems later, as Ed’s case shows.

 Next Steps When Your Wife Wants To Separate

-Ed’s choice to attend counseling was a good one, even if it was far later than it should have been.
-Saving his marriage at this stage was going to require a lot of work, self-evaluation and professional guidance.
+Ed’s choice to attend counseling is a good one, even if it was far later than it should have been.

 1. He needs to learn to manage his short temper and anger.